15.5kg In Stone

 Q1: Why are there different weight units?

 A1: Historically, different regions developed their own systems of measurement, leading to the existence of various units.
-The metric system emerged as a standardized system to promote consistency and facilitate international communication, but older units persist in some areas due to cultural factors and established usage.
+The metric system emerged as a standardized system to promote consistency and support international communication, but older units persist in some areas due to cultural factors and established usage.

 Q2: Are there online converters for weight units?